 - Community-rated – Medicare Plan D rates that are community rated mean that everyone who has Medicare Supplement Plan D through the same insurance company will pay the same rates.

-- Issue-age – Rates that are based on your issue age are set based off of how old you are when you sign up for Medicare Supplement Plan D. Signing up when you’re 65 is the key to scoring the best Medicare Supplement Plan D pricing when you’re dealing with an insurance company that uses this model.
+- Issue-age – Rates that are based on your issue age are set based on how old you are when you sign up for Medicare Supplement Plan D. Signing up when you’re 65 is the key to scoring the best Medicare Supplement Plan D pricing when you’re dealing with an insurance company that uses this model.

-- Attained-age – Medigap Plan D rates that are calculated with this model may seem cheapest when you first sign up.
+- Attained-age – Medigap Plan D rates that are calculated with this model may seem the cheapest when you first sign up.
 Be aware, though, that you will experience pricing increases as you get older.

-Our Best Rated Companies Offering Medicare Supplement Plan D
+What Companies Offer Medicare Supplement Plan D?

 In our opinion, the best-rated Medicare Supplement companies offering Medigap Plan D are listed here.
 We have come to this conclusion after helping lots of different beneficiaries who wanted to compare plans, monthly premiums, and providers.
 There are other good companies that offer Medigap plans like Medicare Supplement Plan D, but these are our three favorites: